mooseyscountrygarden.com » Garden Tour » Middle Garden Tour« Red Canna Lilly | The Head Gardener Gardening »

 Middle Garden has always been a messy, busy garden, crammed full of foliage shrubs and flowers.
 The garden was originally dug around existing Pittosporums and Viburnums.
 Nothing ever stays the same for long in the middle of Middle Garden!

-How things are changing in this section of Middle Garden!
-The Magnolia Stellata (in the centre of this photo) is nearly two metres tall, and puts on brilliant spring flowering displays.
+The Magnolia Stellata in the centre of the early photograph below grew to be nearly two metres tall, and would put on brilliant spring flowering displays.
+Alas...

 A beautiful spring flowering tree.

-The flax to the left in the picture is a large weeping hybrid called Tricolor.
-You'll see from these pictures how much I love spiky plants - parrticularly New Zealand native flaxes, cordylines, and astelias.
+But the Phormium (flax) to the left in the picture is still growing strong.
+It's a large weeping hybrid called Tricolor.
+You'll see from these pictures how much I love spiky plants - particularly New Zealand native flaxes, cordylines, and astelias.

 The rhododendrons are growing happily in this garden.